Two men wounded by gunfire in south Fort Worth neighborhood, police say

 Tarrant County’s 10 Most Wanted Criminals, September 11

-Officers located a vehicle in a parking lot early Monday with two men who had suffered gunshot wounds to their legs, police said.
+Officers found a vehicle in a parking lot early Monday with two men who had suffered gunshot wounds to their legs, Fort Worth police said.

 Officers responded to the shooting call shortly before 4 a.m. in the 2700 block of 8th Ave. after a caller reported being shot.